 Note: This is an early preview of the proposed syntax at time writing.
 It's a Work-in-Progress, subject to changes, you've been warned!

 Serverless Jenkins is the first citizen to benefit this effort, but NG Pipeline could also later be used in other contexts once stabilized.
 On Serverless Jenkins, NG Pipeline will embrace Tekton.
-The latter can then be used to run your Jenkins X pipeline, without running a hidden Jenkins master for this purpose.
+The latter can then be used to run your Jenkins X pipeline, without running a hidden Jenkins controller for this purpose.
 Next Gen Pipeline will read this jenkins-x.yml Pipeline definition to create a set of CRD for Tekton.
 You don’t really need to worry about this plumbing step, just remember Jenkins X will handle this for you transparently.

 The CloudBees team is collaborating with Google and Kubernetes community on the Tekton project to ensure the required features will be supported to offer an equivalent of Jenkins Declarative Pipeline.